Open Infrastructure Mapping Tools for Smarter Enterprise IT Management

 Manual documentation (Visio, spreadsheets) becomes outdated the moment a new instance is deployed or a switch is replaced.

-Best for: Fast discovery, security-driven inventory validation, feeding downstream tooling
+Best for: Fast discovery, security-driven inventory validation

 Best for: LAN topology, switch-port mapping, MAC/IP correlation

-Limitations: Network-centric; limited application/service dependency context
+Limitations: Network-centric; limited application/service dependencies

-Best for: Monitoring-centric environments needing topology context
+Best for: Monitoring-centric environments needing topology

-Limitations: Configuration-heavy; service mapping typically requires additional modeling
+Limitations: Configuration-heavy; service mapping requires additional tools

-Tool #4 – Zabbix: Infrastructure Monitoring with Basic Mapping
+Zabbix: Infrastructure Monitoring with Basic Mapping

-Best for: Metrics + alerting backbone
+Best for: Metrics and alerting backbone

-Limitations: Mapping is not the primary capability; dependency/service mapping is limited
+Limitations: Mapping not primary; dependency mapping limited

-Tool #5 – NetBox: Network Source of Truth (Documentation + Modeling)
+NetBox: Network Source of Truth

 Best for: Network documentation maturity, modeling standards

-Limitations: Not “auto-mapping” by default; discovery is typically integrated externally
+Limitations: Not auto-populating; discovery typically external

-Best for: CMDB structure and process alignment
+Best for: CMDB foundation, change and incident tracking

 Best for: Deep troubleshooting, verifying true dependencies

-Limitations: Not scalable as an enterprise mapping system
+Limitations: Not scalable as enterprise mapping system

 Best for: Executive-ready diagrams once data is known

-Limitations: Manual upkeep; not automated mapping
+Limitations: Manual upkeep; not dynamic mapping

 This decision is rarely about license price alone.
 It is about risk tolerance, operating model, and governance requirements.